BubbleSquish/Solarized-Chromium/README.md

 - **Consistency**: Achieve a uniform look and feel across all websites without manual intervention.
 - **Performance**: Reduce the overhead introduced by third-party extensions and custom user styles.
 - **Simplicity**: Eliminate the need for managing individual stylesheets or relying on external tools.
+- **EYE STRAIN**: Reduce the amount of harmful light destryoing your vision from your monitor no matter if you're in light mode or dark mode because of the Solarized color scheme.

+Blorpf's Take on Blue Light Filters:

+Blue light filter software overlays don’t actually turn off blue light; they just shift colors around.
+The harmful blue light emitted from your monitor’s LED pixels?
+Yeah, that’s still blasting through your eyeballs with the same intensity, just disguised as “warm” colors like red or orange.
+It might make you feel at ease, but for me?
+Red light at night doesn’t chill me out—it powers me up.
+If my screen starts glowing red at 11 PM, I’m not relaxing—I’m gearing up to become Doomslayer, about to fight Satan through the power of prayer.

+Recommendations for Eye Care:

+-20-20-20 Rule

+Every 20 minutes, look at something 20 feet away for 20 seconds.
+(Or just close your eyes and scream quietly inside.)

+- Sunglasses Indoors

+Yeah, it looks goofy, but tinted lenses can help cut down on blue light and glare.
+Bonus: You’ll also look like an undercover agent.

+- Privacy Filters with Blue Light Protection

+Those clip-on privacy screens you see at banks?
+Get one, but make sure it’s got blue light filtering tech baked in.
+Not those adhesive ones though—seriously, who thought gluing stuff to screens was a good idea?

+- Future Tech (aka: My Master Plan)

+When I develop my own eye-saving software/hardware hybrid, it’ll do what these overlays pretend to do—actually block harmful light radiation at the source.
+Maybe integrate it into Chromium or whatever you’re working with.
+I’ll document every algorithm tweak and line of code so you can modify it for your needs.

+- Think About It

+Do you see the world through your eyes or through your mind?
+Are our spirits just becoming farsighted from years of staring at eye-scorching screens?
+Maybe it’s time to actually care about our vision before we end up living like bats in the dark.

 ---